Ebrink/networking-vpp/README.rst

 or doing code reviews.
 You do not need to know about these if you are just primarily interested in deploying GPE.

-Within VPP, GPE uses some terms that you need to be aware of.
+Within VPP, GPE uses some terms that you need to be aware of:

-1. GPE uses the name EID to denote a mac-address or an IP address.
+-   GPE uses the name EID to denote a mac-address or an IP address.
 Since we support Layer2 overlays at this point, EID refers to a mac-address in our use-case.
-2. GPE creates and maintains a mapping between each VNI and its corresponding bridge-domain.
+-   GPE creates and maintains a mapping between each VNI and its corresponding bridge-domain.
-3. GPE maintains mappings for both local and remote mac addresses belonging to all the VNIs for which a port is bound on the compute node.
+-   GPE maintains mappings for both local and remote mac addresses belonging to all the VNIs for which a port is bound on the compute node.
-4. To deliver an L2 overlay packet, GPE tracks the IP address of the remote locator that binds the Neutron port.The remote mac addresses are pushed into VPP by the vpp-agent each time a port is bound on a remote node only if that binding is interesting to it.
+-   To deliver an L2 overlay packet, GPE tracks the IP address of the remote locator that binds the Neutron port.The remote mac addresses are pushed into VPP by the vpp-agent each time a port is bound on a remote node only if that binding is interesting to it.
 So the way this works is that the agents communicate their bound mac-addresses, their VNI and the underlay IP address using etcd watch events.
 A directory is setup within etcd for this at /networking-vpp/global/networks/gpe.
 An eventlet thread on the vpp-agent watches this directory and adds or removes the mappings within VPP iff it binds a port on that VNI.
 All other notifications, including its own watch events are uninteresting and ignored.
-5. GPE uses a "locator_set" to group and manage the locators, although in the current implementation, we only support one locator within a pre-configured locator_set.
+-   GPE uses a "locator_set" to group and manage the locators, although in the current implementation, we only support one locator within a pre-configured locator_set.

 Any known issues?
 ~~~~~~~~~~~~~~~~~